 7.4.1 Application in Process.
-A Practitioner who has submitted an initial application for Membership, or a Practitioner who has submitted an initial application for Privileges pursuant to Section 6.3, whose application is complete, whose key credentials have been verified, and who is not/has not been subject to licensure sanction, adverse action on medical staff membership or privileges at another facility, or any other disqualifying criteria specified in the Policy Manual may be granted temporary Privileges.
+A Practitioner who has submitted an initial application for Membership, or a Practitioner who has submitted an initial application for Privileges pursuant to Section 6.3, whose application is complete, whose key credentials have been verified, and who is not/has not been subject to licensure sanction, adverse action on medical staff membership or privileges at another facility, or any other disqualifying criteria specified in the Policy Manual may be granted temporary Privileges, including, where appropriate, Telemedicine Privileges, provided that such Practitioner has demonstrated an understanding of the technology to be used for exercise of the Telemedicine Privileges and ethics.
 Temporary Privileges shall be granted for a limited time only, not to exceed the shorter of one hundred twenty (120) days or pending action by the Medical Staff and Board on a Membership, Privileges application, but always subject to revocation or suspension as provided in the Medical Staff Documents and Policy Manual.